 Drivers must pay an MN DMV license renewal fee in order to receive a new license.
 The cost of the DMV license renewal is determined by the type of license requested.
 The drivers license renewal fee for a Class D drivers licenses will range from $21.75 to $25.25, depending upon the age of the driver, and the number of violations found on the drivers record.
 Drivers license renewal fees for motorcycle endorsement are $13.
 These prices include the $1 "payment processor" fee required by the Minnesota DMV office.
 Minnesota drivers license renewal fees can be paid with checks, money orders or debit or credit cards.

-When to Renew Your Minnesota Driver's License
+Your Minnesota Driver's License

 Drivers can complete their Minnesota drivers license renewal as early as possible to avoid tickets or fines due to driving with an expired license.
 The state allows drivers to renew drivers licenses in MN up to 12 months prior to the expiration date.
 Once a driver is within the allotted amount of time, a DMV drivers license renewal in Minnesota can be completed by mail, online, or in person at a Minnesota DMV office.